Need Foundation Repairs?

 Floors or counters are sloping.
 If you put a ball on the floor and it rolls off, you have slopes.
 Drops of an inch or so across a foundation are not a problem.
 Once slopes begin to exceed an inch of drop in 20 feet, they become noticeable and can become a problem.
 At this point, your foundation may fail inspection when you attempt to sell the home.

 Floor tile may crack with little foundation movement.
-Still, it is good to have your foundation inspected.
+Still, it is good to have your residential slab foundation inspected.
 Hairline cracks in tile grout alone is not a reliable indicator of foundation movement.
 More severe evidence may be separated tile or hard surface flooring.

 Wall cracks, sheet rock cracks, or bowing walls, trim separation